-- Just over half of these children, 115 million are estimated to work in the worst forms of child labour (ILO, 2010)
+- 115 million children work in the worst forms of child labour (ILO 2010).

-- 53 million children under 15 year old are in hazardous work and should be "immediately withdrawn from this work" (2010)
+- 53 million children under 15 years old are in hazardous work and should be "immediately withdrawn from this work" (ILO 2010).

 Trafficking involves transporting people away from the communities in which they live, by the threat or use of violence, deception, or coercion so they can be exploited as forced or enslaved workers for sex or labour.
 When children are trafficked, no violence, deception or coercion needs to be involved, it is merely the act of transporting them into exploitative work which constitutes trafficking.